ezmiller/humanscodes/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

 ;; => 5.926634795564849
 ```

-There are a many operations that one can perform.
+There are many operations that one can perform.
 At the moment, the
 available operations are those that you would have previously accessed
 by importing the
 [`tech.v3.datatype.functional`](https://cnuernber.github.io/dtype-next/tech.v3.datatype.functional.html)